ChuloWay/Articles/GitIntro.md

 ## Introduction

-GitHub is a term that is frequently used in discussions about software development; in this post, we will learn what it is and some of the basic functions it can accomplish.
+GitHub is a term that is frequently used in discussions about software development, in this article we will learn what it is and some of the basic functions it can accomplish.

 ## What is Github?